Enchoseon/2based2wait/README.md

 # Quick Start

-Go to config.json and configure the following values:
+Go to config.json and configure the following values (see [the wiki](https://github.com/Enchoseon/2based2wait/wiki/Configuration-Guide) for a more thorough explanation):
 - `account.username`: Your Minecraft username
 - `account.password`: Your Minecraft password (Not needed if you're using a Microsoft account.
 Log-in instructions will appear in the console.)
 - `account.auth`: Your Minecraft account type ("mojang"/"microsoft")
-- `discord.webhookURL`: The URL of the Discord webhook to send update messages to.
+- `discord.webhook.position`: The URL of the Discord webhook to send updates on your position in queue.
+- `discord.webhook.livechat`: The URL of the Discord webhook to relay livechat.
 - `discord.id`: The ID of the Discord user to ping for important stuff.

 Then run `npm start` & connect to `localhost:25565` in Minecraft.